 - May 17, 2013: Bike to Work Day Challenge

-- May 6, 2013: Critical Mass
+- May 3, 2013: Critical Mass

 With the help and support of students, faculty and staff, and community members, we

 - April 25, 2013: Stormy Weather: Local Climate Change in the Era of Sandy and Irene

 Jointly sponsored by Sustainable Saratoga, the League of Women Voters of Saratoga County, and Skidmore College's Environmental Action Club, this forum will address people's concerns about the ways in which climate change may affect our region, with an emphasis on what we can do to reduce risks and adapt to climate challenges.

-Mark Lowery, Climate Policy Analyst, Office of Climate Change, New York State Department of Environmental Conservation
+- Mark Lowery, climate policy analyst, Office of Climate Change, New York State Department of Environmental Conservation

-Jodi Smits Anderson, architect; Director of Sustainability at the NYS Dormitory Authority; board member, US Green Building Council
+- Jodi Smits Anderson, architect; director of sustainability at the NYS Dormitory Authority; board member, US Green Building Council

-Rayna Caldwell, Chair, Sustainable Saratoga
+- Rayna Caldwell, chair, Sustainable Saratoga

 Please join us for this informative presentation and discussion.
 Questions from the

-- April 23, 2013: Lecture by Author/Innovator David Sobel @ 7:00 p.m. in Davis Auditorium
+- April 23, 2013: Lecture by author/innovator David Sobel

-Sobel has written extensively on the merits of Place Based Education, developmentally appropriate environmental education, inquiry science, mapmaking with children, cognitive development and developmental theory, school improvement, children and nature, and parenting with nature.
+Sobel has written extensively on the merits of place-based education, developmentally appropriate environmental education, inquiry science, mapmaking with children, cognitive development and developmental theory, school improvement, children and nature, and parenting with nature.
 Refreshments will be served.

-Refreshments will be served This event is free and open to the public.
+Refreshments will be served.
+This event is free and open to the public.

 - April 21, 2013: “North Woods Service Day”

-Sustainable Skidmore, the North Woods Stewards, and the Skidmore Student Conservation Corps are hosting a community service day to help with trail maintenance, clean up, and erosion control in Skidmore’s North Woods, a large tract of forested land north of campus.
+Sustainable Skidmore, the North Woods Stewards, and the Skidmore Student Conservation Corps are hosting a community service day to help with trail maintenance, cleanup, and erosion control in Skidmore’s North Woods, a large tract of forested land north of campus.